 Our goal is to reduce preterm births in Fresno County to 7% by 2025.
-This is a 37% overall reduction in preterm births in Fresno County.
+This is a 34% overall reduction in preterm births in Fresno County.
 Preterm birth is the leading cause of poor health, disabilities and death for infants.
 We envision a future in which all women are in the best health before, during, and after pregnancy so that more babies are born healthy.
-We work tirelessly to serve all women, babies, and families in Fresno County, with particular focus on those who are most at risk for premature birth.
+We work tirelessly to serve all women, babies, and families in Fresno County, with a particular focus on those who are most at risk for premature birth.
 Everyone in the community, including government, businesses, schools, universities, community colleges, churches, nonprofit organizations and healthcare providers have an important role in supporting the health of women and babies.
 Research shows that in Fresno County preterm birth is the result of social and economic factors in which our most vulnerable residents, pregnant women and babies, are the most severely impacted.
-African American women experience the highest relative preterm birth rate in Fresno County, approximately 3 times more than expected based on population size.
+African American women experience the highest preterm birth rates in Fresno County, at almost twice the rate of white women.

 PTBi-CA uses precision health and interventions research strategies and the collective impact process to achieve breakthroughs that will reduce preterm birth and improve birth outcomes in San Francisco, Oakland, and Fresno.
 PTBi-CA is galvanizing coordinated action among representatives from hospitals, public health-funded programs, primary care clinics, government, UCSF-Fresno, education, and community-based organizations to develop strategies that reduce preterm birth in high-risk populations within different Fresno communities.
 The three primary areas of focus are health and education before pregnancy, care and support for pregnant women, and coordinated care for women.